choieunsoh/my-leetcode-challenges/README.md

 # My LeetCode Challenges

 Welcome to the My LeetCode Challenges repository!
-This repository contains solutions to various LeetCode problems, organized by question number.
-The solutions are implemented in multiple programming languages, including JavaScript, TypeScript, C++, Java, Rust, and C#.
+This repository contains solutions to over 1,400 LeetCode problems, organized by question number.
+The solutions are implemented in multiple programming languages, including JavaScript, TypeScript, C++, Java, Rust, C#, and Python.

 ## Structure